tiliarou/tinfoil-updater/README.md

 [rajkosto](https://github.com/rajkosto) for ChoiDojourNX and RajNX!

+[ThiccSatan](https://twitter.com/chonyomankis) for all of the new icons and the new background! 🐢

 [UNderPrivlidged](https://github.com/UNderPrivlidged) for hosting firmware!

 [blawar](https://github.com/blawar) for Switch Dev help and Tinfoil!

-[toph](https://github.com/sudot0ph) for the design of potentially some icons used within the app!

 [Black Rabbit](https://github.com/BlackRabbit22) for the design of the plus icon!